-AMERICAN ART, TRADITIONAL BEADWORK, CLOTHING & REGALIA of the NATIVE
+TRADITIONAL BEADWORK, CLOTHING & REGALIA of the NATIVE AMERICAN

 MEDIA AND ADVERTISING INDUSTRIES

-Arts Trading continues to supply the movie industry, television, theatre
+Arts Trading continues to supply and rent items to the movie industry,

-and museums with historically authentic Native American clothing,
+television, theatre and museums with historically authentic Native

-regalia and artifacts.
-We specialize in authentic costumes worn by
+American clothing, regalia and artifacts.
+We specialize in authentic

-agencies, promotion companies, corporations, as well as consulting
+advertising agencies, promotion companies, corporations, as well as

 Sharon and myself will provide story boards and samples of items before